Existential Crisis: How To Find Your Way Back

 Some of the most effective treatments for an existential crisis can involve therapy on its own.
 However, ultimately, due to how personal an existential crisis can be, consult a professional to know what solutions would be appropriate for you.
 Some of the tips below focus on how you can cope with an existential crisis.

 Keep Your Friends And/Or Your Family Close: When going through an existential crisis, there is always the tendency to isolate yourself from people, some of whom may be friends and family.
-But while a period of solitude may help you clear your mind without the distractive influence of human interaction, spending quality time with your loved ones could also help you gain a less cynical perspective of your purpose in life.
+But while a period of solitude may help you clear your mind without the distracting influence of human interaction, spending quality time with your loved ones could also help you gain a less cynical perspective of your purpose in life.

 Humans are social creatures, and life can take on added meaning when in the company of those we care about.
 Human relationships can make you feel needed, which is vital when seeking a sense of belonging.
-Spend time with people also gives you the chance to acknowledge the essence of life, based on the diverse experiences of those who know you best.
+Spending time with people also gives you the chance to acknowledge the essence of life, based on the diverse experiences of those who know you best.

-Manage Your Attitude: In the cause of an existential crisis, you may be confronted with questions that the core of your being.
+Manage Your Attitude: In the cause of an existential crisis, you may be confronted with questions that are at the core of your being.
 Instead of choosing to relate with these questions from a solely pessimistic standpoint, consider the alternate aspect of how the insight gained can improve your decision-making.

 For example, if you have been dealing with the existential anxiety of living in a violent neighborhood, try not to focus only on how this confirms the human propensity for primitive behavior, but if it is possible to relocate to a safer part of town where you will be less worried about your safety.